elimu-ai/appstore/README.md

 <img width="320" alt="install-unknown-apps" src="https://user-images.githubusercontent.com/15718174/84587915-c93ea300-ae55-11ea-9116-448fc76ebede.png">

+For step-by-step instructions on how to download and install the software, see [Wiki: elimu.ai Software Installation](https://github.com/elimu-ai/wiki/blob/master/SOFTWARE_INSTALLATION.md).

 ## What Devices are Being Used?

 We are building our software for Android devices with **6"-10" displays** installed with Android API **version 24 (7.0)** or higher.